3ev/3ev-vagrant/README.md

 Follow the installation instructions on [http://brew.sh/](http://brew.sh/)

-To install Homebrew you may need to install the Mac OS X Command Line Tools, these can be downloaded from here: [https://docs.google.com/a/3ev.com/file/d/0B1Bj8BKpxRQ7cVNRQjdxcHpJbTg/edit?usp=sharing](https://docs.google.com/a/3ev.com/file/d/0B1Bj8BKpxRQ7cVNRQjdxcHpJbTg/edit?usp=sharing)
+To install Homebrew you will need to have the Mac OS X build tools.
+The easiest way to acquire these is to install Xcode from the Mac App Store.

 ## Install VirtualBox